ProjectworkBio/Projectwork_Bio/README.md

+# Data Extraction and Summarization using LLMs
+This project, developed in collaboration with Biogenity, focuses on designing and implementing a secure and scalable data extraction and summarization system using Large Language Models (LLMs).
+The solution integrates data collection, preprocessing and summarization pipelines, to ensure accuracy and efficiency.
+Various LLM architectures are explored and evaluated in their performance on domain-specific datasets, aiming to enhance the usability and reliability of automated knowledge extraction tools.

 # Installation of dependencies
 1. Install UV from  [astral.sh](https://docs.astral.sh/uv/getting-started/installation/)
 2. Once installed, open the project folder in the terminal and run `uv sync`